luongkhdang/PROJECT-SUMMER2024--fresh-start/README.md

+This project has been discontinued/refactored.
+Overtime, the material has cummulated and need to be better re-organized.
+Starting August, big projects will have a seperate Repo, and learning material will be private and keep locally.

 # Python-summer-2024---fresh-start
 ABOUT ME:
       Dedicating the summer 2024 to break back into Tech.
 BS CompSci at San Francisco State University.